Felt (band)

-Felt were an English jangle pop band, formed in 1979 in Water Orton, England, and led by the mononymous Lawrence.
-They were active for ten years through the 1980s, releasing ten singles and ten albums.
+Felt were an English jangle pop band, formed in 1979 in Water Orton, Warwickshire, and led by the mononymous Lawrence.
+They were active for ten years through the 1980s, releasing ten singles and ten albums, although none reached the UK singles chart or albums chart.
 The band's name was inspired by Tom Verlaine's emphasis of the word "felt" in the Television song "Venus".

-Felt have been cited as an influence by Belle and Sebastian's Stuart Murdoch and Tim Burgess of the Charlatans, as well as by alternative rock bands Manic Street Preachers, Girls, and the Tyde.

 History

 Formation

 Lawrence founded the band in 1979 with the release of the single "Index", a self-published solo recording.
 A noisy effort unlike Felt's subsequent records, it was later awarded single of the week by Dave McCullough in music newspaper Sounds.

 With Lawrence initially on vocals and guitar, they formed properly in 1980 with the addition of schoolfriend Nick Gilbert on drums and local guitarist Maurice Deebank.
 Becoming co-writer with Lawrence, Deebank's jangly, classical-influenced style of playing would provide the band's signature sound in its early years.

 The band performed as a trio before deciding that bass guitar was needed.
 Gilbert switched to bass and drummer Tony Race was added.
 He was replaced soon after by Gary Ainge who would remain the only constant member besides Lawrence throughout the rest of Felt's existence, as well as the only member to play on all ten of their albums.